nl-design-system/web-component-poc/documentation/contributing-a11y.md

 - test while using a screen reader (with captions instead of voice synthesizer)
 - test using visual perception simulation tools for blurry vision and color blindness

+During test automation:

+- ...tips welcome!

 When your project is in beta:

 - consider testing your product with users with diverse abilities

 For release candidates:

-- when you request an accessibility audit, report back any issues related to design system components and patterns to the backlog, fix reported bugs before going to production
+- request an accessibility audit
+- report back any issues related to design system components and patterns to the backlog
+- fix reported bugs before going to production

 For production: